Zenera Logo

 Durable

 Workflows survive infrastructure failures.
 State is persisted at every decision point via Temporal.
+Activation signals queue and deliver even through restarts.

 Transactional